-I have served as a federal appellate judge for three decades on what has long been the largest court of appeals in the federal system (now with forty-three judges and four vacant seats).
+I have served as a federal appellate judge for three decades on what has long been the largest court of appeals in the federal system (now with forty judges and six vacant seats).
 I have also written and spoken repeatedly on issues of judicial administration.
-Therefore, I feel comfortable in sharing these perspectives on our mutual challenge to address the federal judiciary's 800-pound
+Therefore, I feel comfortable in sharing these perspectives on our

-&lt;sup>1 I previously served as Administrative Judge for the Northern Unit of our Court, for two terms as a member of our Court's Executive Committee, and as

-Chairman of the International Judicial Relations Committee of the U.S. Judicial Conference.
+1 I previously served as Administrative Judge for the Northern Unit of our Court, for two terms as a member of our Court's Executive Committee, and as Chairman of the International Judicial Relations Committee of the U.S. Judicial Conference.